Bob Sweetan: Criticism

 On WWE's Legends of Wrestling in 2009, longtime industry personality Jim Ross stated that he "didn't like" Sweetan and "didn't want to be around him", describing him as a "miserable human being".
 Ross later called him a "bully", and told how Danny Hodge once physically tortured Sweetan as payback for being out of line.
 In his 2012 autobiography, Jim Duggan also referred to Sweetan as a "bully", and a "real piece of garbage".
 Leo Burke called him "easy to work with" in the ring but "kind of lazy", while Ed "Colonel DeBeers" Wiskoski said of Sweetan: "I wasn't a fan of his... from being a locker-room thief to just among other things, just an asshole."

 Sweetan's ex-wife Rebecca commented: "He's a waste of skin as far as I'm concerned...
 He fried his brain [with drugs], deserted his children, abused them emotionally, physically, sexually, mentally."

 Personal life

 Sweetan met an Iowa woman, Rebecca Jane Terhune, at a Kansas City club in 1969 and the couple were married in Los Angeles in 1971.
-They had four children: Candace (born 1971), Christopher (1974–2013), Cassandre ("Cathy", born 1976) and Carson (born 1978).
+They had four children.
 Sweetan also had one child to another woman.

 Sweetan allegedly deserted his family on October 15, 1985; he had been having an affair with a ring rat who was also a drug dealer.
 Rebecca divorced Sweetan in 1986.